SAUSy-Lab/itinerum-trip-breaker/README.md

 1. Scale the area under the probability surface to equal the time in the user's known segments.
 2. Set a threshold value based on cell-size to determine where sufficient time has been spent to suggest an activity.
 3. Cells meeting the threshold will be clustered into contiguous groups.
 4. The maximum of these groups (peaks) will be taken as a possible activity location.
+(It's possible that it may make sense to use a polygonized version of the cluster as a definition of the activity location rather than a point.)

 ### Activity/Trip sequencing
 This phase is a bit hazier as it's still two steps away from implementation, but the idea is as follows: